dudash/openshiftexamples-autoscaling/README.md

 ## About the code / software architecture
-I'm still working on it, but the parts planned are:
+The parts in action here are:

-* Simple web front end to collect user counts and push to a datbase or backend API layer
+* Simple web front end to collect user input and push to a database or backend API layer
-* Backend service, database, or cache to receive data for/from the web frontend
+* Backend service, a MongoDB database
 * Instant app template YAML file (to create/configure everything easily)
 * Key platform components that enable this example
 	* container building (source to image)